At Bush Heritage, it’s about getting the balance right so we deliver on our promise – healthy country, protected forever.

 How the land responds

-On many properties, removing grazing stock is probably the most important action that we take in order to restore the health of the habitats and populations of animals.
+On many properties removing grazing stock is probably the most important action we've taken to restore the health of the landscape.

 For example, at the time it was purchased, Carnarvon Station Reserve in Queensland had degraded native bluegrass downs on which few native animals survived.

-Following the removal of stock, the native grasslands have flourished, further assisted by our control of weeds and use of fire.
-Now these threatened habitats are supporting insects, reptiles, increasing numbers of native mammals, seed-eating birds such as the plum-headed finch, the turquoise parrot, and birds of prey.
+Following the removal of stock, the native grasslands have flourished, supported by weed control and use of fire.
+Now these threatened habitats are supporting insects, reptiles, increasing numbers of native mammals, seed-eating birds such as the Plum-headed Finch, the Turquoise Parrot, and birds of prey.